 Your client needs to know that an hour-long makeup session can only do so much.
 And it certainly can’t reverse the effects of time—unless she’s paying for a special FX makeup appointment!

 2. The micromanager

-Ever watch a painting video where a few odd lines on canvas suddenly transform into an exquisite, jaw-dropping painting?
+Ever watch a painting video where a few odd lines on the canvas suddenly transform into an exquisite, jaw-dropping painting?
 That’s the magic of art!
 Many layers go into achieving the final product—just like makeup.

-The micromanager doesn’t really trust you, the artist, in this process.
+The micromanager doesn’t really trust you, the professional artist, in this process.
 She wants to control every step and is constantly watching and evaluating everything you do.
 No small detail is out of bounds for her.
 Those sharp lines that haven’t been blended out yet?
 Expect to hear all about it!
 She starts to worry and devise ways to get you back on track.
 What she doesn’t know is that you’re actually right on track.

 She likely doesn’t know enough about the application process.
 Micromanaging small, trivial details that can be sorted out with some quick blending are fruitless efforts for her.
 If she really can do it better herself, why did she hire you in the first place?

 3. The passive THEN aggressive client